 As well as the Isle of Wight Council there are 33 town and parish councils.
 The town and parish councils look after a variety of local issues such as:

 - and many operate other facilities in their areas.

 The Isle of Wight Council has 39 elected councillors.
 Access the details of the elected councillors on our dedicated councillor web pages.

-The full Council usually meets in the months of May, July, September, November, January and February in the Council Chamber at County Hall, Newport.
+The full Council usually meets in the months of May, July, September, November, January and February.
+They meet in the Council Chamber at County Hall, Newport.

 At the annual meeting of the Council, appointments are made to various offices, this meeting is usually held in May.